Nasir-AhmadZ/FPGAVGAProject/index.md

 Synthesis generates a netlist from your RTL(Register Transfer Level) code.
 The netlist contains information about the general logic blocks being used and how they are connnected.

 Synthesis

 <img src="SoC-Images/synthesis.png">

 Implementation

 <img src="SoC-Images/Implementation.png">

 ### **Demonstration**
-Perhaps add a picture of your demo.
-Guideline: 1/2 sentences.

 I connected the Basys 3 board to the monitor with a VGA cable and these were the outputs.